The physical basis of teleological evolutions: The teleological notion in the quantum domain

 The quantum description of the extended quantum algorithm, namely its \textit{ordinary quantum description} is:

 Here and in the following we disregard normalization.

 We should start from the quantum state in the upper-left corner of Table I diagram and then follow the vertical and horizontal arrows.
 Initially, at time $t_{1}$, both registers, each by itself, are in a quantum superposition of all their basis vectors.
-By measuring $\hat{B}$ (the content of register $B$) in this initial state, Bob selects the number of the drawer with the ball at random, say it comes out $01$ -- see the state of register $B$ under the vertical arrow \footnote{ By the way, Bob would be free to unitarily change at will the sorted out number of the drawer with the ball.
-Nothing else would change. }.
+By measuring $\hat{B}$ (the content of $B$) in this initial state, Bob selects the number of the drawer with the ball at random, say it comes out $01$ -- see the state of register $B$ under the vertical arrow \footnote{ By the way, Bob would be free to unitarily change at will the sorted out number of the drawer with the ball.
+We omit this operation that would change nothing here. }.

 It is now Alice's turn.
+The unitary part of her problem-solving action -- by the unitary transformation $\hat{\mathbf{U}}_{1 ,2}$ -- produces the solution of the problem, of course, never changing the problem-setting.

+Note that we will never need to know $\hat{\mathbf{U}}_{1 ,2}$ (i.e. Grover algorithm).
+We only need to know that there can be a unitary transformation between the outcome of the initial measurement and that of the final measurement, what is always the case since the final measurement outcome is an invertible function of the initial one.

-The unitary part of her problem-solving action, $\hat{\mathbf{U}}_{1 ,2}$, never changes the problem-setting selected by the initial measurement.
-We represent it by the generic unitary transformation that sends that initial into that final measurement outcome.
-We do not need to know it, it is sufficient to know that there can always be a unitary transformation between the measurement outcomes in question.
-At the end of Alice's problem-solving action, at time $t_{2}$, register $A$ contains the solution of the problem, namely the number of the drawer with the ball -- bottom-right corner of the diagram.
+At the end of Alice's problem-solving action, at time $t_{2}$, register $A$ contains the solution of the problem, i.e. the number of the drawer with the ball -- bottom-right corner of the diagram.

-Eventually, by measuring $\hat{A}$ (the content of register $A$), which is already in one of its eigenstates, Alice acquires the solution with probability $1$ -- the quantum state in the bottom-right corner of the diagram naturally remains unaltered throughout this measurement.
-Correspondingly, there is a unitary transformation between the initial and final measurement outcomes; the process between them is reversible despite comprising the final measurement.
+Eventually, by measuring $\hat{A}$ (the content of $A$), which is already in one of its eigenstates, Alice acquires the solution with probability $1$ -- the quantum state in the bottom-right corner of the diagram naturally remains unaltered throughout this measurement.
+Note that, as a consequence, the process between the initial and the final measurement outcomes is unitary, and thus reversible, despite comprising the final measurement.

-Note that leaving $\hat{\mathbf{U}}_{1 ,2}$ unspecified makes of Table I diagram the description of the generic mechanism that one-to-one correlates two initially uncorrelated observables without changing the observable selected by the initial measurement (its extension to any number of drawers is immediate).

-\subsection{Relativizing the ordinary quantum description of the quantum algorithm with respect to the problem-solver}
+\subsubsection{Relativizing the ordinary quantum description of the quantum algorithm with respect to the problem-solver}